sreenivasvaluelabs/dxp-selenium-csharp-driver/README.md

 ---

-**Note**: This test suite contains placeholder locators and will need to be updated with actual element selectors from the IHOP website for full functionality.
+**Note**: This test suite contains placeholder locators and will need to be updated with actual element selectors from the  website for full functionality.
 The framework and structure are production-ready and follow industry best practices.